Rep. Don Bacon tours detention facilities at border, says Congress needs to compromise

 “The current situation is abhorrent for migrants, especially children, and it’s overwhelming and straining communities as well as agents and officers,” tweeted Rep. Veronica Escobar, D-Texas.

-Technically speaking, Rep. Steve King, R-Iowa, didn't drink toilet water.
-He just drank water from a toilet.

-Kara Eastman, who is running for the Democratic nomination to run against Bacon, visited the border last month.
-She toured shelters in El Paso and Ciudad Juarez, Mexico.
+Kara Eastman, who is running for the Democratic nomination to challenge Bacon, visited the border last month.
+She toured shelters in El Paso and Ciudad Juárez, Mexico.

-She said the Mexican shelter where people were waiting for asylum or immigration hearings did not enough resources, including food for the people there.
+She said the Mexican shelter where people were waiting for asylum or immigration hearings did not have enough resources, including food.

 “We should view the border between the U.S. and Mexico the way we once looked at Ellis Island,” she wrote in a post about her trip.

-Other local lawmakers who toured the border during the August recess include Rep. Jeff Fortenberry, R-Nebraska., Rep. Steve King, R-Iowa, and Sen. Joni Ernst, R-Iowa.
+Other local lawmakers who toured the border during the August recess include GOP Reps.
+Jeff Fortenberry of Nebraska and Steve King of Iowa; and Sen. Joni Ernst, an Iowa Republican.

 At a town hall meeting, Fortenberry praised Border Patrol agents as hard workers.